 - Speak as much English as you can in whatever the situation could be.

 - Find an English-speaking friend.
-Practise speaking with him/her.
-Practising and learning it from a native will improve your communication skills.
+Practice speaking with him/her.
+Practicing and learning it from a native will improve your communication skills.

-- Join clubs that offer English-speaking environment and English-writing materials.
+- Join clubs that offer an English-speaking environment and English-writing materials.

 - Insert yourself in activities that require speaking or writing English like tutoring for English.

 - Find a job that requires English.
 Don’t get down on you if you are still not a pro.
 Using English on the job will surely increase your communication skills.

 - Invite a friend who speaks English over to your home.
 Ask things in English.
 Also, build new friendships with people who know English.